 Old Man's War is a six novel military science fiction series (with associated novellas).
 It’s centred around the idea that, upon hitting age seventy-five, you're shipped off-planet and retrained in the military.
 Then your consciousness is transplanted into a new body, genetically modified for combat.
 And you’re told to kill a whole lot of weird aliens for various reasons.

-The Lock In universe
+The Lock In universe books in order

 Head on is the second book set in John’s Lock In universe, following Lock In.
 Lock In refers to Haden’s Syndrome, a highly contagious virus that spreads across the globe.
 It leaves an unlucky minority of people fully conscious, but unable to use their bodies – so locked in.